-Q. What is the Chain of Command?

-A. President - Director - Department Chair - Instructor.

-Q. If I lose textbooks, what should I do?

-A. See your teacher.
+- Q. What is the Chain of Command? - A. President Vice President of Specialty & Academic Studies Department Chair Instructor. - Q. If I lose textbooks, what should I do? - A. See your teacher.
 At the end of the year, books must be turned in or paid for by the last day of school.
-No credit is given for books turned in after that time.

-Q. Is the Administration accessible to all students?

-A. Yes.
-The President and the Directors of the various areas welcome student input to help make the ASFA experience better for all.
+No credit is given for books turned in after that time. - Q. Is the Administration accessible to all students? - A. Yes.
+The President, Vice President of Specialty & Academic Studies, and the Directors of the various areas welcome student input to help make the ASFA experience better for all.